ilarne/oyster-card-1/README.md

 ## Running the tests

 Run tests with RSpec.
-From cloned oyster-card-1 directory, run:
+From cloned oyster-card-1 directory, enter:

 `$ rspec`